 Praxis has a global vision – how do the principles of redemptive entrepreneurship work across cultures?

 We’re learning more and more about this from our entrepreneurs who are doing this work for us in different countries.
 One obvious example is that in certain cultures, giving bribes is expected as a matter of doing business.
 So refusing to give or take bribes is a major, significant redemptive act that involves a real sacrifice.
 You have to accept that things won’t move quickly if you refuse to play into this system.
 We have a number of ventures in different nations that have just said, “We’re not going to do bribes – we’re going to hold this line even in this cultural climate.”

 There are different issues that are most important in particular countries.
 We have many organizations in Africa, and when you’re in that context you have to put a lot of focus on education, job placement, and things like that.
 We think about these things in the US as well, but in a different way.

 We do hold the same basic idea across all cultures – am I doing my work as an entrepreneur for myself?
 Or am I doing it on behalf of the people around me?
 This is a common ground that really applies to people everywhere.

-Come back next week for part 2 of our interview with Dave, where we go into details on the how Praxis works, and some of the incredible stories that have come through the organization.
+Check out Part 2 of our interview with Dave, where we go into details on the how Praxis works, and some of the incredible stories that have come through the organization.

 Praxis is a creative organization that aims to advance redemptive entrepreneurship through its support for founders, leaders, funders, and innovators, eventually aiming to change the cultural atmosphere.